 Interviewer training consisted of reading the CIUS Interviewer's Manual, practicing with the CIUS training cases on the computer and discussing any questions with senior interviewers before the start of the survey.
 A description of the background and objectives of the survey was provided, as well as a glossary of terms and a set of questions and answers.
 Interviewers collected the CIUS information after the LFS information was collected.
-The collection period ran from October 14th to November 1st and from November 11th to 29th, 2007.
+The collection period ran from November 15th to December 3rd, 2009.